ni/niveristand-custom-device-handbook/docs/express/Auto_Generated_UI.md

 1. Build and place the finished Custom Device folder in the VeriStand Custom Devices directory (see [Distributing the Custom Device](../Distributing_the_Custom_Device.md)).
 2. Launch VeriStand and open (or create) a system definition in **System Explorer**.
 3. Right-click the **Custom Devices** node, and add your Custom Device from the menu.
 The Custom Device, along with its default channels, waveforms, and sections, appears in the configuration tree.
-4. Select the device node (or any of its child nodes).
+4. Select the Custom Device node (or any of its child nodes).
 The right-hand pane shows the auto-generated configuration controls for that node's properties.

 ![System Explorer with the Custom Device selected and the configuration pane populated](images/system-explorer-configuration-pane.png)